 9. Charikleia Vardakari, daughter of Nikolaos, Independent Non-Executive Member

 Charikleia Vardakari holds a BA in Business Administration from the University of Piraeus and an MBA in Finance from École Νormale Supérieure, in Paris.
 Mrs Vardakari started her career as a business and financial consultant with Interaction SA focusing on feasibility studies for various sectors of the economy.
 Soon after she moved to HSBC Bank plc in Athens as a Senior Executive (Corporate & Private Banking).
 Since the mid-90s she is contributing to the development of Factoring in Greece, having served as a Senior Manager at ABC FACTORS S.A.
 For the last fourteen years she held the position of Chief Executive Officer of Piraeus Factoring S.A., and served as an Executive Board Member of the same company.
 Since early 2020, Mrs Vardakari serves as a non-executive Member of the Board and Member of the Board’s Audit Committee of Hellenic Public Properties Company S.A. (ΕΤΑΔ ΑΕ).

-10. Aimilios Giannopoulos, son of Polykarpos, Independent Non-Executive Member
+10. Christos Alexakis, son of Apollonas, Non-Executive Member

 Committee Members CVs